 But how to become a dentist is just one of the things you have to consider when it comes to this subject.
-There are other things you need to ponder on so as to really determine whether it is the career path you would wish to delve into.
+There are other things you need to ponder on to determine whether it is the career path you would wish to delve into.

 Becoming a dentist: Things You Should Expect

 The first thing you should understand is that dentistry is a rather challenging profession.
-It entails a lot of patience, hard work, dedication, and of course an ample dose of knowledge and intellect.
-This career path, compared to others, will require you to devote a good amount of time, effort, and money for your education.
-But if you are able to rise above the challenges inherent on how to become a dentist, you are bound to be rewarded in the future with a fulfilling and lucrative profession.
+It entails a lot of patience, hard work, dedication, and of course, an ample dose of knowledge and intellect.
+This career path, compared to others, will require you to devote a reasonable amount of time, effort, and money for your education.
+But if you can rise above the challenges inherent on how to become a dentist, you are bound to be rewarded in the future with a fulfilling and lucrative profession.

-In 2018, the field of industry would see a considerable growth that could amount to 16%.
-It is considered as one of the fastest growing professional fields.
+In 2018, the field of the industry would see considerable growth that could amount to 16%.
+It is considered as one of the fastest-growing professional areas.
 This career is also deemed as one of the most high-paying jobs there are.
-Annual salary for professional dentists may range between $160,000 to $190,000.
-Such figures are truly tempting considering the country’s fluctuating economy since these figures can allow financial stability among many others.
-In addition, this profession is something you can practice anywhere hence it will definitely enable you with the level of flexibility and freedom you require to fully function as a human being.
+The annual salary for professional dentists may range between $160,000 to $190,000.
+Such figures are indeed tempting considering the country’s fluctuating economy since these figures can allow financial stability, among many others.
+Also, this profession is something you can practice anywhere; hence it will enable you with the level of flexibility and freedom you require to function as a human being fully.

 The educational path involved in the field of dentistry can be a bit intimidating.
-But all things considered, this path is actually just what a student needs in order for him or her to really grasp what the field is about and how the job is properly done.
+But all things considered, this path is just what a student needs for him or her to grasp what the field is about and how the job is done correctly.
 How to become a dentist typically involves immersion in various science disciplines and studies.

-A student must have ample science and mathematics skills in high school.
-This will prepare him or her for possible admission in a dental college.
+A student must have simple science and mathematics skills in high school.
+This will prepare him or her for possible admission to a dental college.

 Dental colleges require applicants to accomplish various requirements.
 These requirements typically include a specific high school grade average minimum, admission test completion and passing, and recommendations.
-Once all these requirements are met by the applicant, he or she can then enroll in a dental college.
+Once the applicant meets all these requirements, he or she can then enroll in a dental college.

-Before you finally decide on becoming a dentist, make sure you know about the work environment of dentists as well as other options you have within your chosen profession.
-The first thing you should consider is whether you want to be a specialist dentist or a general dentist.
-A specialist dentist aspirant can choose from areas like orthodontics – caters to teeth irregularities, prosthodontics – false teeth or dentures creation, periodontics – deals with gum-related problems as well as other surrounding teeth structures, and endodontics – primarily concerned with the diseases encountered in the dental pulp.
-General dentists, on the other hand, take care of generic oral health care and other basic dental concept applications.
+Before you finally decide on becoming a dentist, make sure you know about the work environment of dentists as well as other options you have within your chosen profession The first thing you should consider is whether you want to be a specialist dentist or a general dentist.
+An expert dentist aspirant can choose from areas like orthodontics – caters to teeth irregularities, prosthodontics – false teeth or dentures creation, periodontics – deals with gum-related problems as well as other surrounding teeth structures, and endodontics – primarily concerned with the diseases encountered in the dental pulp.
+General dentists, on the other hand, take care of public oral health care and other basic dental concept applications.